 10km Race.
 This is a 3 lap course.
 Each lap is 3.33km.

-Start at McMillan Reserve and run up pathway to Dyers Pass Road.
+Start at McMillan Reserve and run up the pathway to Dyers Pass Road.
 Turn right.
-Follow Dyers Pass Road to The Cup Cafe (not stopping for coffee..).
+Follow Dyers Pass Road up to The Cup Cafe (avoid the temptation to stop for coffee..).

 Take care crossing over Valley Road.
 Continue along until Purau Terrace.
 Turn right up Purau Terrace.

 At the end of Purau Terrace there is a pathway that leads through a woodland reserve.
-Run up and through this Reserve coming out onto Overdale Drive.
+Follow our cones.
+Run up and through this Reserve (could be slippery so take care!) coming out onto Overdale Drive.
 Turn left.

-Follow Overdale Drive up to Dyers Road and turn right.
+Follow Overdale Drive up to Dyers Road.
+Turn right.

 Run up Dyers Road to McMillan Reserve.
 Repeat x 3 laps